Trump Tax Cut Report Shows 2019 Worker Bonuses Plunged, Trump Promised Companies ‘Showering’ Workers With Cash

 Washington Governor Jay Inslee said in a Twitter message on Wednesday that Laffer is “the last person who deserves a Medal of Freedom.”

-Nonetheless Trump lavished praise on Laffer in a White House ceremony at which he awarded the medal to the now-78-year-old economist, saying as quoted by The Washington Post, “Few people in history have revolutionized economic theory like Arthur Laffer.
+Nonetheless, Trump lavished praise on Laffer in a White House ceremony at which he awarded the medal to the now-78-year-old economist, saying as quoted by The Washington Post, “Few people in history have revolutionized economic theory like Arthur Laffer.
 A very important thing you did, Art.”

 Trump also claimed that he had “studied the Laffer curve for many years.”